folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Dear God, draw the line, they tryna confuse 'em with me" > Drawing the line in the New Testament

-* In the New Testament, the are several instances where Jesus does speak a future day where he will separate the righteous from the wicked.
+* In the New Testament, there are several instances where Jesus speaks of a future day when he will separate the righteous from the wicked.

-* In St. Matthew's account of the Gospel, Jesus tells a parable about a land owner who instructs his servants to plant wheat seeds in a field.
-However, after the servants plant the wheat seeds, a deceptive adversary—who represents the \[devil / satan / false accuser / diabolical one\]—comes at night to plant seeds which will grow into weeds that look like wheat but do not produce any grain (See [Matthew 13:24-30,36-43](https://www.biblegateway.com/passage/?search=Matthew%2013%3A24-30%2C36-43&version=NASB)).
+* In St. Matthew's account of the Gospel, Jesus tells a parable about a landowner who instructs his servants to plant wheat seeds in a field.
+However, after the servants plant the wheat seeds, a deceptive adversary—who represents the ["devil" / "satan" / "false accuser" / "diabolical one"]—comes at night to plant seeds that will grow into weeds that look like wheat but do not produce any grain (See [Matthew 13:24-30,36-43](https://www.biblegateway.com/passage/?search=Matthew%2013%3A24-30%2C36-43&version=NASB)).

   * When the wheat and the weeds begin to sprout up, the servants discover that someone has planted weeds among the wheat.
 The servants initially want to pull out all the weeds from the field.
-However, the land owner stops them.
+However, the landowner stops them.

-  * The land owner tells the servants that because the wheat and the weeds look very similar at this stage of their development, if the servants try to pull up the weeds they may accidentally pull up some of the wheat thinking that they are weeds.
-Moreover, since the wheat and the weeds are planted so close together, even if they can accurately distinguish between the wheat and the weeds, pulling up the weeds may uproot the wheat.
+  * The landowner tells the servants that because the wheat and the weeds look very similar at this stage of their development, if the servants try to pull up the weeds, they may accidentally pull up some of the wheat as well.
+Moreover, since the wheat and the weeds are planted so close together, even if they can accurately distinguish between them, pulling up the weeds may uproot the wheat.

-  * The land owner tells the servants that it is not yet time to pull up the weeds.
-Instead, the land owner tells the servants to wait until the time of the harvest when all of the wehat has had the chance to be fruitful and produce grain.
+  * The landowner tells the servants that it is not yet time to pull up the weeds.
+Instead, the landowner tells the servants to wait until the time of the harvest when all of the wheat has had the chance to be fruitful and produce grain.
 At that point, the servants will be able to accurately distinguish between the wheat and the weeds.
 The servants will then gather the wheat together and burn up the weeds to dispose of them.

-  * Jesus explains that this parable is a metaphor for the "Last Judgment" at end of the world as we know it, when those who have lived lives with right relationships will be gathered together in God's new creation while the wicked are exclused from God's new creation.
+  * Jesus explains that this parable is a metaphor for the "Last Judgment" at the end of the world as we know it, when those who have lived lives in right relationships will be gathered together in God's new creation, while the wicked are excluded from God's new creation.

-* Within the context of "Watch the Party Die", Kendrick seems to be a kind of disobedient servant who refuses to listen to the land owner's instructions and is convinced that now is the time to pull out the weeds.
-If he continues to disobey the land owenrs instruction, Kendrick will end up destroying the lives of the those who will eventually produce good grain.
+* Within the context of "Watch the Party Die," Kendrick seems to be a kind of disobedient servant who refuses to listen to the landowner's instructions and is convinced that now is the time to pull out the weeds.
+If he continues to disobey the landowner's instructions, Kendrick may end up destroying the lives of those who will eventually produce good grain.

-* It is particularly ironic that in the first verse Kendrick described himself as a "the man that resides in patience" but by saying "I think it's time to watch the party die" Kendrick seems to be too impatient to wait for the time that the Lord has set to bring an end to wickedness.
+* It is particularly ironic that in the first verse, Kendrick described himself as "the man that resides in patience," but by saying, "I think it's time to watch the party die," Kendrick seems to be too impatient to wait for the time that the Lord has set to bring an end to wickedness.

-* Later in St. Matthew's account of the Gospel, Jesus tells another parable about the "Last Judgement" in which the Lord will be like a herder who takes a mixed herd of sheep and goats into the pastures.
+* Later in St. Matthew's account of the Gospel, Jesus tells another parable about the "Last Judgment," in which the Lord will be like a herder who takes a mixed herd of sheep and goats into the pastures.
 However, at the end of the day, the herder separates the sheep from the goats and places the sheep on his right side and the goats on his left side.

   * Jesus explains that the sheep represent people who have maintained right relationships with others, especially those who are in need.
-In contrast, the goats represents people who have not maintained right relationships with others, especially those who are in need.
+In contrast, the goats represent people who have not maintained right relationships with others, especially those who are in need.

-  * In the parable, many of the people who turn out to be sheep are not aware that they did anything in thier lives that would cause them to be included among the sheep.
+  * In the parable, many of the people who turn out to be sheep are not aware that they did anything in their lives that would cause them to be included among the sheep.
 Similarly, many of the people who turn out to be goats are not aware that they failed to do things that would have allowed them to be included among the sheep.

-  * The fact that the identity of the sheep and the goats is a surprise that is not revealed until the end of time as we know seems to suggest that all humans should not be quick to assume that someone else is a goat or assume that they themselves are sheep.
+  * The fact that the identity of the sheep and the goats is a surprise that is not revealed until the end of time suggests that all humans should not be quick to assume that someone else is a goat or assume that they themselves are sheep.

-* Within the context of "Watch the Party Die", seems to be convinced that he is one of the sheep.
-However, by advocating to burn down entire villages and ignoring Jesus's commandments to love his neighbor, Kendrick is acting more like a goat who has failed to maintain right relationships.
+* Within the context of "Watch the Party Die," Kendrick seems to be convinced that he is one of the sheep.
+However, by advocating for burning down entire villages and ignoring Jesus's commandments to love his neighbor, Kendrick is acting more like a goat who has failed to maintain right relationships.

 {{< /details >}}